Fuel Injection vs. Carburetor ATV Engines [Guide]

 Not only do fuel injected engines give more power, but use less fuel, give more torque, less maintenance, but are being forced to be the standard as the world moves to be more eco-friendly.

-Today, it’s much harder to get a new ATV that uses a carbureted engine.
-You still find carbureted engines or lower horsepower ATVs, like the ones for kids, but even those are moving to EFI.
+Today, it’s much harder to get a new model that uses a carbureted engine.
+You still find carbureted engines or lower horsepower ones, like the ones for kids, but even those are moving to EFI.

 Almost all new ATVs have fuel injection (EFI) and have had it for several years.

-If you want a new adult-sized ATV you will only find fuel injected ATVs and that is a good thing.
+If you want a new adult-sized quad you will only find fuel injected ones and that is a good thing.
 Just ask anyone who’s had to start a carbureted engine before, especially on a cold day, how great EFI is.

 You can still find a few ATVs that have a carburetor, mostly the cheaper ones and ones made for kids.
 But going back to 2000, we first saw the first fuel-injected, 4-valve, DOHC, 4-stroke engine quad, and around the 2010s it was more common for larger ATVs to have fuel injection.
 You really saw a push to fuel injection from the manufacturers around 2007 to 2010 as they all started releasing models with them.